Yukitoshi12345/Note-Taker/README.md

 ![](/public/assets/video/note-taker.gif)

 ## Output
-This note-taking application deployed on Heroku allows you, as a small business owner, to easily organize your thoughts and keep track of tasks.
+This note-taking application deployed on Heroku allows you, as a small business owner, to easily organise your thoughts and keep track of tasks.
 Here's how it works:

+<b><u> Landing Page: </u></b>

-<b>Landing Page: </b> Upon opening the application, you'll see a landing page with a clear link directing you to the note-taking section.
+Upon opening the application, you'll see a landing page with a clear link directing you to the note-taking section.

+<b><u> Notes Page: </u></b>

-<b> Notes Page: </b> Clicking the link leads you to the main notes page.
+Clicking the link leads you to the main notes page.
 Here, you'll find:
 - A list of your existing notes displayed in the left-hand column.
 - Empty fields on the right-hand side for creating a new note title and its content.

-<b> Creating a New Note: </b> Enter a descriptive title and the details of your note in the designated fields.
+<b><u> Creating a New Note: </u></b>

+Enter a descriptive title and the details of your note in the designated fields.

-<b> Saving Your Note: </b> Click the "Save Note" button to save your newly created note.
+<b><u> Saving Your Note: </u></b>

+Click the "Save Note" button to save your newly created note.
 It will then be added to the list alongside your existing notes.

-<b> Viewing Existing Notes: </b> Clicking on a note in the list displays its content in the right-hand column, allowing you to review or edit it.
+<b><u> Viewing Existing Notes: </u></b>

+Clicking on a note in the list displays its content in the right-hand column, allowing you to review or edit it.

-<b> Creating a New Note After Viewing: </b> Clicking the "New Note" button clears the current note display and presents you with empty fields for creating a new one.
+<b><u> Creating a New Note After Viewing: </u></b>

+Clicking the "New Note" button clears the current note display and presents you with empty fields for creating a new one.

+<b><u> Deleting Notes: </u></b>

-<b> Deleting Notes: </b> If you no longer need a note, click the "bin" button associated with it in the list.
+If you no longer need a note, click the "bin" button associated with it in the list.
 This permanently removes the selected note from the application.

+<b><u> Remember: </u></b>

-<b> Remember: </b> This deployed application on Heroku ensures your notes are readily accessible from any device with an internet connection, keeping you organised and on top of your tasks.
+This deployed application on Heroku ensures your notes are readily accessible from any device with an internet connection, keeping you organised and on top of your tasks.

 ## Installation
 The project was uploaded to [GitHub](https://github.com/) at the following repository: